61-credit Associate of Applied Science Degree

 How This Program Is Offered

 This is offered on campus in a traditional classroom setting.
-Evening completion and hybrid/online classes are available.
+Hybrid/online classes are available.

 What Makes This Program Unique

-- Participate in volunteer work through Volunteer Income Tax Assistance (VITA).
+- Participate in volunteer work through Volunteer Income Tax Assistance (VITA) through La Casa.

 - Program-to-program transfer agreements allow you to continue your education at a four-year college or university and work toward becoming a certified public accountant (CPA).